Domain-driven design for AI agents: a beginner-friendly guide

 project/

 This layering (sometimes called "onion architecture") keeps changes from rippling through your codebase.
-Swap the database?
-Touch only infrastructure/.
-Change the UI?
-Touch only interface/.
+Swapping the database means touching infrastructure/ and nothing else.
+Changing the UI means touching interface/ and nothing else.

 Pydantic and Pydantic AI